How to Boost Domestic Water Pressure

 Can I attach a pump directly to my incoming mains?

-* Water Bye-laws specifically exempt you from installing any pump to your incoming main.
-There is an exemption for pumps ‘up to’ 12 l/min but this is not guaranteed and still relies on your mains being capable of delivering this volume.
+Yes, however Water Bye-laws specifically exempt you from installing any pump that provides more than 12 litres per minute to your incoming main.
+Installing a 12 l/min pump is not a guaranteed solution and still relies on your mains being capable of delivering this volume.
 To put this into context, a single shower typically requires between 9-15 l/min.

 How can I improve my water pressure then?

-- Firstly you must install a break tank which will give your pump a reservoir of water to draw from.
+Firstly (on Unvented Pressurised Systems) you must install a break tank which will give your pump a reservoir of water to draw from.
 For a flat we recommend around a 125 litre tank and for an average family house around a 200 litre tank.
 The tank does not have to be anything special and anything you can buy from a plumber’s merchant is likely to be suitable as long as it has a sealed lid and you can install a ball valve onto the incoming main.
-(Whole House Boosting solution).

-- This tank should ideally be located as low down and as close to your incoming water supply as possible as the less gravity your incoming water has to overcome, the faster your tank will refill.
+This tank should ideally be located as low down and as close to your incoming water supply as possible as the less gravity your incoming water has to overcome, the faster your tank will refill.
 You may wish to consider installing a slightly larger tank to reduce the risk of you running out of water.
 Please note however; that we do not recommend installing your pump in the loft.
-(Whole House Boosting solution).

-- The pumps we use for domestic water pressure boosting are stainless steel centrifugal pumps and they are purpose built for this job.
-In most cases we recommend the 3 Bar pump and there is usually only a need for a larger pump if the house has more than 2 storeys or a particularly large number of bathrooms which may be used simultaneously.
-In these cases we would recommend the 4 Bar pump.
+For domestic water pressure boosting with Vented Gravity Systems we would recommend stainless steel centrifugal pumps as they are purpose built for this job.
+In most cases we recommend the 3 Bar Sentinel pump and there is usually only a need for a larger pump if the house has more than 2 floors or a particularly large number of bathrooms which may be used simultaneously.
+In these cases we would recommend the 4 Bar Sentinel pump.

-- If all of your outlets are at least a metre below your storage tank then a simple flow-switch such as the FS150 can be used, if as is more common some or all of your outlets are not at least a metre below your storage tank then a BRIO pressure sensing controller should be used, this will turn the pump on when it detects a drop in pressure in your pipe work and stop when the flow stops.
-Both of these controllers will also protect your pump against dry-running.
+If all of your outlets are at least a metre below your storage tank then a simple flow-switch could be used, but it is more common some or all of your outlets are not at least a metre below your storage tank then a BRIO or PRESFLO pressure sensing Fixed Speed Controller should be used.
+This will turn the pump on when it detects a drop in pressure in your pipe work and stop when the flow stops.
+Both of these controller will also protect your pump against dry-running.
 If you have a particularly large amount of bathrooms which may or may not be used simultaneously then you may wish to consider using the Variable Speed Controller along with the 4 bar pump.
-This allows you to set a pressure which you would like to maintain throughout the property and will slow down and speed up the pump as more or less outlets are opened to maintain a constant pressure at all of your outlets.
+This allows you to set a pressure which you would like to maintain throughout the property and will slow down and speed up the pump as more or less outlets are opened to maintain a constant pressure at all of your outlets

 If you would like to discuss your system or require help in selecting the best pump please call us on 01633 244777 to discuss the options or e-mail us using email@example.com